Proclamation of the Kingdom of Italy: History

 Following the Second Italian War of Independence and the Expedition of the Thousand, led by Giuseppe Garibaldi, in the two-year period 1859–60, the goal of the unification of Italy had been largely achieved, with the sole exception of the Triveneto and Lazio.
 The annexation to the Kingdom of Sardinia of the various provinces had been sanctioned by a series of plebiscites.
 However, the new state still carried the name of Kingdom of Sardinia.

 On 18 February 1861, the new Parliament, already known as the Italian Parliament, met in Turin, at Palazzo Carignano, formerly the seat of the Parliament of the Kingdom of Sardinia, even though it was numbered as VIII, thus continuing the numbering of the legislatures of the Kingdom of Sardinia.
 The Chamber of Deputies of the Kingdom of Italy also included parliamentarians elected in the "new provinces", while the Senate of the Kingdom of Italy, not elected but appointed by the king, had been integrated with appointments of senators from different parts of Italy.

 The opening of the new legislature took place with the speech of the Crown pronounced by the King.
 The Senate in the reply voted on 26 February spoke explicitly of a new realm.
-The Chamber of Deputies in the response speech to Victor Emmanuel II of Savoy, written by Giuseppe Ferrari and dated 13 March 1861, already declared that:
+The Chamber of Deputies in the response speech to King Victor Emmanuel II of Savoy, written by Giuseppe Ferrari and dated 13 March 1861, already declared that: